mafintosh/multicast-dns/README.md

   ttl: 255, // set the multicast ttl
   loopback: true, // receive your own packets
-  reuseAddr: true // set the reuseAddr option when creating the socket (requires node >=0.11.13) }
+  reuseAddr: true // set the reuseAddr option when creating the socket (requires node >=0.11.13)
+  exclusive: true // set to true to prevent cluster workers from using the same underlying socket handle }
 ```